aleksa3009/Reqres-Manual-API-Testing/Reports/Daily_Report_28-06-2025.md

 - Captured **4** screenshots for failing test cases and saved in `ExecutionResults/Screenshots/`.
 - Logged **4** defects in GitHub Issues with detailed reproduction steps and screenshots.
 - Performed **3** exploratory tests with malformed JSON.
-- Retest all defects and write daily report
+- Retested all defects and write daily report

 ## Environment:
 - **OS:** Ubuntu 22.04 LTS